IV Therapy Tips & Tricks: How to Hit a Vein Every Time. IV therapy can be complex if you lack experience or practice.

 In cases of severe dehydration, IV therapy can prove more difficult.
 Sometimes it may take several attempts.

-It is essential to ensure that the vein you intend to insert the catheter is strong enough to withstand the procedure.
+It is essential to ensure that the vein you intend to insert the catheter into is strong enough to withstand the procedure.

 Skill and practice are crucial to making the vein visible.
 Let’s take a look at how you can achieve this.